d2l-ai/d2l-en/chapter_introduction/intro.md

 Still, you'd have to be a fool to eat it.
 That's because the certain benefit of a delicious dinner isn't worth a 20% risk of dying from it.
 In other words, the effect of the *uncertain risk* by far outweighs the benefit.
 Let us look at this in math.
-Basically, we need to compute the expected risk that we incur, i.e. we need to multiply the probability of the outcome with the benefit (or harm) associated with it:
+Basically, we need to compute the expected risk that we incur, i.e., we need to multiply the probability of the outcome with the benefit (or harm) associated with it:

 $$L(\mathrm{action}| x) = \mathbf{E}_{y \sim p(y| x)}[\mathrm{loss}(\mathrm{action},y)]$$